victormech/tic-tac-toe/README.md

 TO RUN THIS PROJECT:

-To run this test you just have to install the Docker and Docker Compose.
-After the installation you just have to make sure that the folder "/var" of the project have read and write permission.
+To run this project you just have to install the Docker and Docker Compose.
+After the installation you just have to make sure that the folder `"/var"` of the project have read and write permission.
 After that you have to run these console commands inside the project folder (in that order):

-docker-compose build
+`docker-compose build`

-docker-compose up -d
+`docker-compose up -d`

 After that you just go to your web browser and set the url to: http://localhost:8082/